1.4 inch compression drivers test, FaitalPRO vs 18Sound

 Polar Plot

-Why show polar on different driver?
+Why show polar on different drivers?

 Polar on X-Shape X34